zephinzer/gtcdk8s/03-provisioning/README.md

 Docker Compose creates an isolated network where the provisional contianers can reside and interact with each other without affecting the system.

-## Activity 1: A Local WordPress Deployment
+# Activity 1: A Local WordPress Deployment
 Click here to [start deploying a WordPress service locally](./ACTIVITY-01.md).

-## Activity 2: Provisioning a Development Environment
+# Activity 2: Provisioning a Development Environment
 Click here to [start provisioning an environment for developing a custom application](./ACTIVITY-02.md).

+# Next Steps
+Move on to the next section on [Deploying Containers in Production](../04-deploying.md).

 # References
 - [Compose file version 3 reference](https://docs.docker.com/compose/compose-file/)